 3 .
 I'll break down the system one piece at a time showing photos of bad examples and why they are wrong.

-The Law ! - Transport Canada Construction Standards For Small Vessels (TP1332E , 2010) does not even mention propane but have told me that propane systems that meet the standards of a recognized body are ok with them.
+The Law ! - Transport Canada Construction Standards For Small Vessels (TP1332E , 2010) do not even mention propane but have told me that propane systems that meet the standards of a recognized body are ok with them.
 How they reconcile diametrically opposed standards such as CE and ABYC® (American Boat and Yacht Council ) is beyond me (apparently it's beyond them too).

-Some photos below will show why I think the CE standards are dangerous. unfortunartely they are allowed to import boats into North America unchallenged.
+Some photos below will show why I think the CE standards are dangerous.
+Unfortunately they are allowed to import boats into North America unchallenged.
 If you are in the USA, your situation is pretty much the same as your law (CFR.
 Title 33) makes no mention of propane systems in pleasure craft at all.
 To quote Charles Dickens " The law is a ass - a idiot ".

 The Standards - ABYC® Standard A-1 "Marine Liquefied Petroleum Gas (LPG) Systems" .
 All of the recommendations made below are based on ABYC® standards which I whole heartedly endorse but paraphrase in the interest of brevity.
-NFPA also has a recognized standard but since they are in tune with ABYC®, we'll stay with them.
+NFPA also has a recognized standard but since they are in tune with ABYC®, we'll stay with ABYC®.

 |A. The Good

 1. Locker Drain - Propane is heavier than air so the drain hose must lead from the bottom of the locker to outside of the hull above the static waterline and have a minimum inside diameter of not not less than 1/2" (this means you must use a 3/4" throughull and hose).
 This drain, like the locker itself must be dedicated.
 It cannot be T'd into a scupper hose like many CS boats.
 The drain outlet may not be within 20" of any opening into the boat

 2. Propane Tank - must be approved type with an OPD valve.
 No problem as you cannot buy or get any non-approved tanks filled anyway.